What does Reform UK stand for?

 In a column published in The Telegraph to announce the party's relaunch in 2020, Farage and former party leader Richard Tice vowed to take on "powerful vested interests", including "badly run, wasteful quangos", the BBC, the House of Lords and the Home Office.

-Reform's manifesto – described by Farage as "radical" and "outside the box" – puts a hardline stance on immigration unsurprisingly front and centre.
+Reform's manifesto for last summer's UK general election was described by Farage as "radical" and "outside the box" and put a hardline stance on immigration unsurprisingly front and centre.

-Reform's flagship pledge is to "stop the boats" in its first 100 days in power as part of a four-point plan to curb illegal immigration.
-It would also take the UK out of the European Convention on Human Rights so it can use offshore processing centres for illegal immigrants and prevent them from claiming asylum.
-It will set up a new department for immigration and freeze all migration deemed non-essential.
+Reform's plan to "stop the boats" carrying migrants crossing the Channel completely is part of a four-point plan to curb illegal immigration.
+It would freeze all "non-essential" legal migration and take the UK out of the European Convention on Human Rights so it can use offshore processing centres for illegal immigrants and prevent them from claiming asylum.

-On energy, the party proposes scrapping net zero plans and green levies to bring down energy bills, while increasing drilling for gas and oil.
+On energy, the party proposes scrapping the UK's 2050 net zero targets and green levies to bring down energy bills, while fast-tracking North Sea oil and gas licences, and doing more to enable fracking.

 Reform's manifesto promised a referendum on the current voting system and in what Politico said is "another pledge that brings Farage's party in line with many of the left", it also called for the unelected House of Lords to be replaced with a "much smaller, more democratic second chamber".